Using Gzip for Storage Optimisation in Large CSV Data Sets

 Working with CSV.gzip files in Python is a great way to save space and make your data

 processing tasks more efficient.
-With the gzip
+With the gzip and csv modules, you can easily read and

 write compressed CSV files with minimal code.